GustavJaner/cheat-sheets/docs/git.md

 $ git pull origin <branch>
 ```

-### Use pull to merge with a Remote branch
+### Update a Local branch with a Remote branch
 ```
-$ git pull                 # Merge the current Local branch with its Upstream branch
+$ git pull                 # Update the current Local branch with its Upstream branch       (short command: $ git pull origin <currentBranch>)
-$ git pull origin master   # Merge the current Local branch with the Remote master branch
+$ git pull origin master   # Update the current Local branch with the Remote master branch
 ```

 ## MERGE

-### Safe Merge Workflow
+### Safe workflow
-1. Always `pull` before `push` - make sure that the local branches to be merged are up to date with Remote repository
-2. Always `fetch` before using `merge origin <branch>` - or use `pull origin <branch>` instead
-3. Always avoid `merge` conflicts from reaching master by first merging master to dev branch - to resolve any merge conflicts in the dev branch instead

-### Merge procedure

-#### Merge master to dev
+Never let `merge` conflicts reach the origin master branch.\
-Make sure dev is up to date with master and resolve any merge conflicts.
-Check that the dev feature still works with the new updates from master\
+Always update/merge a dev branch with origin master first, before merging the dev branch to origin master - to resolve any merge conflicts in the dev branch instead of origin master.
+Also to make sure that the dev feature still works with any new updates from origin master.\
---> Avoid redundant conflicts and eventual following bugs to reach master. **Keep master stable**
+**Keep master stable**

+### Update dev branch with new commits to origin master
 ```
 # * currently on branch dev *

-# if branch dev is private:
+# * if branch dev is private:
-$ git pull origin master
+$ git pull origin master     # Update local dev branch with origin master

-# if branch dev is public:
+# * if branch dev is public:
-$ git pull                   # Fetch(update) the local origin/master branch and Pull current branch dev for upstream Commits
+$ git pull                   # Update current branch dev with upstream Commits + Fetch(update) the local origin/master branch
-$ git merge origin master    # Merge origin master into branch dev
+$ git merge origin master    # Update local dev branch with origin master

 # resolve potential conflicts...

 $ git push
 ```

-#### Merge dev to master
+### Merge dev branch to origin master
-Create a **Pull Request(PR)** on the web interface of your Git provider, or use the Git CLI:
+Always create a **Pull Request(PR)** on the web interface of your Git provider to merge new commits to master.
+Request other collaborators review the PR before merging.\
+_Otherwise, also possible to use the Git CLI:_
 ```
+# * currently on branch dev *

-$ git checkout master && git pull
+$ git checkout master && git pull   # Update local master branch with origin master
 $ git merge dev
 $ git push
 ```

 ### Merging vs. Rebasing
 `merge` is safer than `rebase`.
-Merging creates an extra merge-commit and **cannot** rewrite the commit history
+Merging creates an extra merge-commit if needed and **cannot** rewrite the commit history

 ## REBASE